Finding the right materials for your bathroom remodel is an important step, and a lot of homeowners consider ceramic shower tile for that process.

 Pros

-• Good return on investment – installing tile, especially if you have a high-end home with nice appliances and finishes, is almost required, and it in fact helps too if it’s installed well and the right considerations were made in the process.
+- Good return on investment – installing tile, especially if you have a high-end home with nice appliances and finishes, is almost required, and it in fact helps increase the value of your home too if it’s installed well and the right considerations were made in the process.
 That means you’ll be able to recoup the vast majority of the money you’re putting into the project from the increase in the resale value of the home.
 That’s great news!

-• Different textures can help make it more slip-resistant – the ceramic tile world has come a long way since its introduction thousands of years ago, and you are now able to not just get a lot of different designs, but also different textures, which can all help in creating a feeling that makes actually feel more like the real thing too.
+- Different textures can help make it more slip-resistant – the ceramic tile world has come a long way since its introduction thousands of years ago, and you are now able to not just get a lot of different designs, but also different textures, which can all help in creating a feeling that makes tile that looks like wood actually feel more like the real thing too.

-• – we mentioned that previously in the article, but this is a flooring material that goes really well with that type of heating system, and it’s even a very efficient way of heating your home too, which will too.
+- Radiant floor heating – we mentioned that previously in the article, but this is a flooring material that goes really well with that type of heating system, and it’s even a very efficient way of heating your home too, which will save you money too.

-• Ability to cut it to fit with the you want – while cutting it isn’t easy and is best left for the professionals, it is possible to have it done.
-It is, however, more difficult to cut because it’s more dense.
+- Ability to cut it to fit with the ceramic patterns you want – while cutting it isn’t easy and is best left for the professionals, it is possible to have it done.
+It is, however, more difficult to cut porcelain tile because it’s more dense.

 Be sure to check out our comparison between ceramic and porcelain tile also if you are in the process of deciding between the two options.